 Residential Mortgages: Great Rates, Limited Options

-Residential mortgages offer the best interest rates—at the time of writing, around 4.89%.
+Residential mortgages offer the best interest rates.
+As of April 2026, best available 5-year fixed rates for residential investment properties are in roughly the 4.04%β4.29% range, with variable rates near 3.35%, though your actual rate depends on lender, deal structure, and borrower profile.
 But most residential lenders want to see individual people on the mortgage, not partnerships or corporations.

 Commercial Mortgages: Structure-Friendly

-Commercial lenders welcome GPLPs with open arms.
+Commercial mortgage lenders welcome GPLPs with open arms.
 They understand these structures and have no problem with them.
 The trade-off?
-Slightly higher rates—at the time of writing, around 5.29%, about 0.40% more than residential.
+Slightly higher rates β typically 0.25% to 0.50% above comparable residential rates as of April 2026.
+The rate gap fluctuates with market conditions, so confirm current pricing with your mortgage broker.

 CMHC and Larger Projects